 Midoriko sighed softly, smoothing the hair out of Kagome's face before gently turning her chin to make the young woman look her in the eye.
 "I lost my ability to see into her mind when she died, child.
 Then the jewel came to you, and the two of us forged a bond.
 I whispered to your heart, and you answered me.
-You've always sought to tell me the truth as you've always sought to be truthful with everyone you've met.
-'Tis a beautiful thing, that, and because of your nature, Kagome, I have always sought to comfort you just as you have always sought to protect me."
+You've always told me the truth, just as you've always sought to be truthful with everyone you've met.
+'Tis a beautiful thing, that, and because of your nature, Kagome, I have always sought to comfort you, just as you have always sought to protect me."

 Kagome nodded silently.
 Because the jewel had been housed in her body, Midoriko had been with her from the start.
 Never in her life had Kagome ever felt truly alone.
 It was impossible to remember a time when she hadn't sensed that there was someone near, someone who couldn't be seen—someone who cushioned her from the harsher realities that she'd had to face.

 But now that Midoriko was free . . .
 She could see it writ in the expression on her face, a new sense of emptiness that simply added to the forlorn dullness behind her gaze.
 Kagome's grip on the now-dormant jewel in her fist tightened.
 The gentle presence that had cosseted her for so long was gone because Midoriko's soul was free.